 Looks like making sure your flowers are nice and chill is the best way to keep them fresh longer.
 You can also try adding a little lemon-lime soda to your water mixture.
 On the other hand, just because a spritz of hairspray will keep your hair in place doesn’t mean it will keep your bouquet of flowers fresh.
 In fact, we recommend avoiding the hairspray method altogether.

 Now that you have some extra tricks up your sleeve for ensuring the longevity of your bouquets, you should try one out yourself!
-Browse our collection of fresh flowers and find the perfect bouquet for any celebration or surprise someone with flowers for no reason at all!
+Browse our collection of same day flower delivery and find the perfect bouquet for any celebration or surprise someone with flowers for no reason at all!